iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 FROM
 	cleaned_data.countries
 GROUP BY
-	-- Using an aggregate function forces us to group all like names together. country_code_2
+	-- Using an aggregate function forces us to group all exact country_codes together. country_code_2
 HAVING
 	-- Only select values that have a count greater than one (multiple entries).